UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 You can get low-interest personal loans and free business mentorship to launch or expand your company.
 Borrow up to £25k (Average UK personal loan size is £7,200).
 The interest rate is set at 6% per year.
 Loans may be repaid over a period of 1–5 years, and no application nor prepayment penalties apply.

-5. Capify — Well-regarded UK secured loans for SMEs
+5. Capify — Well-regarded UK secured loans

 Capify is another highly regarded lender that has been in business since 2008 and has assisted hundreds of company owners in achieving their growth and sustainability goals.